Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

 Misallocation of Resources and Policy Decisions

-The word "creep," in materials science, describes the deformation of a solid under pressure.
+In materials science, the term “creep” describes the deformation of a solid under pressure.
 However, it is increasingly used to describe the gradual expansion of an original boundary.

-Prevalence-induced concept change leads to creep in resource allocation.
-Policy-makers (sometimes) unintentionally expand the definition of a problem when the actual prevalence of the original problem has decreased and adopt policies misaligned with the current state of affairs.
-Failing to assess current problems accurately can lead to unnecessary and expensive solutions for issues that are no longer a major concern.
-Furthermore, it may cause important emerging issues to be overlooked and unaddressed.
+Similarly, prevalence-induced concept change leads to creep in resource allocation.
+Policymakers sometimes unintentionally expand the definition of a problem when its actual prevalence has decreased, resulting in policies misaligned with the current state of affairs.
+Failing to accurately assess current problems can lead to unnecessary and expensive solutions for issues that are no longer major concerns.
+Additionally, it may cause important emerging issues to be overlooked and unaddressed.

 Maybe I’m not Crazy

-Thanks to Daniel Gilbert, I'm starting to think I'm not losing my mind.
-Maybe the situation isn't as dire as it seems.
-It's plausible that some of the issues that consume society's focus are improving, just not at the same pace as our expectations are evolving.
-Maybe the blue dots are disappearing, and now we're calling purple dots blue ones.
+Thanks to Daniel Gilbert, I’m starting to think I’m not losing my mind.
+Maybe the situation isn’t as dire as it seems.
+It’s plausible that some of the issues consuming society’s focus are improving, just not at the same pace as expectations are evolving.
+Perhaps the blue dots are disappearing, and now we’re simply calling purple dots blue ones.

 Previous